carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/05-code-chunks.md

 >
 {: .callout}

-> ##  8.3: Your turn!
+> ## Challenge 3: Your turn!
 Create Figure 4 with the external code
 >
 > First, find `Example 9` in the qmd document for Fig 4 (ctrl-f "Example 9").
 We need to add the code for the hormone analysis.
 >